cloudblue/xml-doclet/README.md

     /**
      * Greets all worlds.
      *
-     * @param worlds list of words to greet
+     * @param worlds list of worlds to greet
      * @return       a greeting to everyone!
      */
     public String hello(List<String> worlds) {